-Students are fully supported in their studies to be as successful as they can be in A Level; as part of this, we regularly monitor student performance and attitude, and where appropriate, will discuss with parents the options ahead for their exam entries, trigger points for concern are;
+Students are fully supported in their studies.
+As part of this, we regularly monitor student performance and attitude, and where appropriate, will discuss with parents the options ahead for their exam entries.
+Concerns may be discussed if:

-- If internal monitoring shows students struggling academically with one of their subjects (achieving below a good pass - D or below) and/or - Attendance to the school becomes a concern, dropping to below 85% (KHDA parent/student contract)
+- Internal monitoring shows students struggling academically with one of their subjects (achieving below a good pass D or below) and/or - Attendance to the school becomes a concern, dropping to below 85% (KHDA parent/student contract)